-In GCSE Religious Education you will learn about people and important issues within society as well as considering philosophical questions on religious beliefs and the existence of God.
-You will discuss topics and be encouraged to express your opinion whilst respectfully understanding that other people may have a different viewpoint.
-Religious Education will help you in any type of career as you will have a much greater respect and understanding of the diversity if religions and cultures within our community.
-Religious Education will therefore help you in any environment that involves working with members of the public as well as colleagues.
+In GCSE Religious Education learners will study important issues within society as well as considering philosophical questions on religious beliefs and the existence of God.
+Learners will discuss different topics and be encouraged to express their opinions whilst respectfully understanding that other people may have a different viewpoint.
+Religious Education provides learners with a deeper understanding of the diversity of religions and cultures within our community.
+Religious Education will therefore help in any environment that involves working with members of the public as well as colleagues.

 Outline of Course Content

-There are also six ‘themed’ units of which four topics will be studied in depth.
+There are also four ‘themed’ units of which will be studied in depth.
+These are:

 - Relationships and families